| TCP(4) | Device Drivers Manual | TCP(4) |

 TCP supports a number of socket options which can be set with setsockopt(2) and tested with getsockopt(2):

-defeats this algorithm.TCP_MAXSEG
+TCP_NODELAYTCP_NODELAY defeats this algorithm.TCP_MAXSEGTCP_MAXSEG option

 allows the user to determine the result of this negotiation, and to reduce

-is provided to disable
+it if desired.TCP_NOOPTTCP_NOOPT is provided to disable

-TCP option use on a per-connection basis.TCP_NOPUSH
+TCP option use on a per-connection basis.TCP_NOPUSHTCP_KEEPALIVETCP_KEEPALIVE options enable to specify the

 amount of time, in seconds, that the connection must be idle before